voteflux/voting-alpha/README.md

 ### local repo

+* `./setup/pyenv.sh` -- ensures python and venv are set up
-* `pyenv install -s` -- installs python matching `.python-version` if it isn't installed.
+  * DEPRECATED: `pyenv install` -- installs python matching `.python-version` if it isn't installed.
 (If there's any trouble with the .python-version in the repo, run `pyenv install 3.6.9`)
-* `pyenv virtualenv venv-voting-alpha`
+  * DEPRECATED: `pyenv virtualenv venv-voting-alpha`
-* If you don't have pyenv-virtualenv shell integration then you'll need to activate the venv yourself / manually.
+  * DEPRECATED: If you don't have pyenv-virtualenv shell integration then you'll need to activate the venv yourself / manually.
 Shell integration does this automagically.
 * Python deps (for `./manage`): `pip install -r requirements.txt`
 * To install python deps for lambdas: `./manage pip all`